tenaprog/MicroCart/README.md

 # MicroCart
 Scalable Microservice Architecture for E-Commerce

 This project focuses on developing a backend system for a simple e-commerce platform using microservice architecture and AWS services.
-It will implement various microservices, including User Management, Product and Cart Management, and Image Storage.
-The project includes user authentication with JWT, product management with DynamoDB, and image storage on S3.
-Additionally, a CI/CD pipeline will be implemented for automated testing and deployment, with CloudWatch for application monitoring.
-The system will be containerized using Docker, deployed on AWS ECS, and scaled automatically based on traffic.
+It implements various microservices, including User Management, Product and Cart Management.
+The project includes user authentication with JWT, product management with DynamoDB, and image storage on S3/localstack.
+The system will be containerized using Docker, deployed on AWS ECS with CloudWatch for application monitoring.

 ## USER SERVICE API
 http://13.48.31.12:8001/docs#/